Medically reviewed by Drugs.com. Last updated on Sep 19, 2022.

 A doctor or other trained health professional will give you this medicine in a hospital.
 This medicine is given through a needle placed in an artery or a vein.

-Drink extra fluids so you will pass more urine while you are receiving this medicine.
+Drink extra fluids so you will pass more urine while you or your child are receiving this medicine.
 This may help prevent kidney problems.

 This medicine may cause heart attack, stroke, and blood clotting problems during angiographic procedures.
 Tell your doctor right away if you or your child has chest pain that may spread to your arms, jaw, back, or neck, trouble breathing, nausea, unusual sweating, faintness, coughing up blood, numbness or weakness in your arm or leg, or on one side of your body, sudden or severe headache, or problems with vision, speech, or walking after receiving this medicine.